 The Biostatistics PhD preliminary examination is typically offered annually in June.
-The examination consists of three separate components: applications, theory, and public health based on epidemiology.
-In order to pass the preliminary examination, students must receive passing scores for all three components of the examination.
+The examination consists of two separate components: theory and application (including public health based on epidemiology).
+In order to pass the preliminary examination, students must receive passing scores for both components of the examination.
 Eligible students are permitted to retake the portions of the examination they did not pass when the examination is offered again the following year.
 Students who do not pass the examination on the second attempt will be dismissed from the PhD Program in accordance with the Pitt Public Health Probation and Dismissal Guidelines.